June 13, 2019

 I fear that posture will fulfill its own prophecy.
 Denying open licensing’s role in shaping the relationship between producers and consumers, rather than simply preferencing consumers, won’t make today’s producer-side problems disappear, for small or large players.
 If enough developers need new copyleft licenses for new development practices, like service composition, to make the classic business models work, new licenses will be written.
 If existing institutions decline to guide and recognize those efforts, they can’t expect ongoing support from those who need them, or credit for stewardship from any but their own partisans.

 By vilifying these efforts and running them through a gauntlet, OSI in particular is either betting these developers and their lawyers will simply go away, or daring them to bite back.
-I don’t think anybody’s planning to go away.
+I doubt anybody’s planning to just go away.

 Your thoughts and feedback are always welcome by e-mail.